 Fun fact: Corfiots are known for their hospitality and they are known to be talkers!

 Here I will give you some tips on traveling in Corfu alone.
 Enjoy and be sure to let me know if you agree!

 Meeting new people

-If one of your goals in Corfu is to meet new people while experiences what Corfu has to offer than here are the best ways to achieve that.
+If one of your goals in Corfu is to meet new people while experiencing what Corfu has to offer then here are the best ways to achieve that.

 Dancing: Dancing is a great way to meet new people since it brings you closer together.
 There are plenty of different ways you can you this including,

 - Greek festivals– Greek dancing is a great way to bond and experience something new.
 Most of them are pretty simple and easy to learn.
 Just locking arms with the person next to you and following the steps that they take.
 At all Greek festivals, there will be music, dancing, drinks, and food so even if you don’t want to dance Greek festivals are a pleasure to attend.

 - Dancing Classes– You can take a group lesson on a different kind of dancing that ranges from Sirtaki to Salsa.

 - Nightclub– Not the best place because they are usually crowded and barely anyone dances but still needs to be on the list.

 Tours: Small tours is always a good way to learn about the culture and meet some co-travelers that share some interest.